erdogank/CI-CD-Demo-Project-master/README.md

 # simple-cucumber-demo
 Basic cucumber framework used for running automation tests on Jenkins.
+The driver class is set up for remote-chrome

 ## Running locally
 To run locally and generate HTML reports, use this maven goal *verify*.
 HTML reports should be generated under target/cucumber-html-reports